jeka-dev/jeka/docs/faq.md

 project.setBaseDir(projectPath);
       ...
 ```

+### How can I use Maven or Gradle in conjunction with JeKa in Intellij ?

+Maven, Gradle and other build tools manage the intellij dependencies integration by their own.
+This means that JeKa can interfere with this tool by generating .iml files in the module supposed by this tool.

+The solution consist in creating an intellij module at [myproject]/jeka location.
+For this :
+- Add `intellij#dedicatedJekaModule=true` in file [myproject]/jeka/local.properties.
+- Run `jeka intellij#iml` in working dir [myproject] : this will generate a [myproject]/jeka/myproject-jeka.iml file
+- Go to menu **Project structure..."
+  - Edit [myproject] module to remove *jeka/def* from *Test Source Folders*
+  - Import new module by selecting [myproject]/jeka/myproject-jeka.iml

+That's it.
+You can now work with Jeka as usual, still using [myproject] as working dir.

 ### My JkClass does not compile, so I can't invoke any Jeka method as 'scaffold#run'.
 What can I do ?